 Since I am currently camera-less, I can’t really take pictures of the food I make unless my dad is home and feeling kind enough to allow me to borrow his camera.
-So, unfortunately I won’t be able to blog about the english muffin teese pizzas I made a few days ago… i just couldn’t do them justice without pictures.
-So I will blog about something that many of you know me for, which is…. gay cakes!
+So, unfortunately I won’t be able to blog about the English muffin Teese pizzas I made a few days ago… I just couldn’t do them justice without pictures.
+Instead, I will blog about something that many of you know me for, which is gay cakes!
 I’m going to use this post to go through my personal gay cake-making history and how the gay cake became popular among internet vegans everywhere.

 Gay Cake: The Original

-This cake is the product of the cake decorating unit in my creative foods class last year at school.
-I did rainbow stripes around the side, the colors ending with a purple peace sign on top (it was more purple in real life, the camera made it look blue).
+This cake is the product of a cake decorating unit in my creative foods class last year at school.
+I did rainbow stripes around the side, the colors ending with a purple peace sign on top.
 We had to get our designs approved by the teacher before we started decorating, and when I told her I wanted rainbows on my cake she said, “you have to be careful with rainbows though, because these days they have other meanings… like gay and lesbian.”

-I… um… wow?
 I was speechless.
 I wanted to say, “maybe I want it to mean that!” but didn’t want it to sound wrong.
 In retrospect, I should’ve just said, “is there anything wrong with that?” but it was first thing in the morning and my brain wasn’t functioning, so I ended up saying “I… like… rainbows?”
-Incidentally, I got a 100% on the project.
+(Incidentally, I got a 100% on the project.)

-So, I posted about this on the Post Punk Kitchen forums and it earned me the new subnick of “gay cake,” and became somewhat legendary… it’s my avatar on the forums, as well as the picture for the Facebook group The PPK is SO GAY.
+I then posted about this on the Post Punk Kitchen forums, where it earned me the new subnick of “gay cake,” and became somewhat legendary.
 Oh yeah, and it’s part of the current header image for my blog.

 Gay cupcakes: An attempt

-Based off of wintermitts’s cupgaycakes, I made these cupcakes to hand out at our GSA’s table for the club fair that showed the incoming freshman what clubs they could join.
-Unfortunately, my pink triangles ended up looking like ham (plus no one knows what a pink triangle means anymore, pfft) and when I opened my container of “rainbow sprinkles” I found out that they were just pale pink, pale yellow, and white.
+Based off another PPKer’s cupgaycakes (shoutout to wintermitts), I made these cupcakes to hand out at our GSA’s table for the club fair that showed the incoming freshman what clubs they could join.
+Unfortunately, my pink triangles ended up looking like ham (plus no one knows what a pink triangle means anymore) and when I opened my container of “rainbow sprinkles” I found out that they were just pale pink, pale yellow, and white.
 Not rainbow!
 But at least the colors complimented that of the triangles.

 Gay Cake II: Hannah Montana